 Has it been a long time since you went to a dentist in San Antonio, TX?
 Do you sometimes wait 12, 18, or 24 months or longer between dental appointments?
 Letting too much time pass between checkups and cleanings can make it harder to spot and reverse gum disease in its initial stages.

 If you avoid the dentist because of dental anxiety, talk with your favorite practice about sedation dentistry and other ways to ease dentist-related fears.

 Stay on Top of Gum Disease’s Warning Signs

 Gum disease can strike silently at first, but typically causes a few symptoms.
 One is bad breath that never seems to go away.
 Another is gums that bleed when you eat or drink.
 Plus, reddish, swollen, and receding gums can be indicators of oral concerns including gum disease.

 Making just a few changes in your oral health and lifestyle habits can make all the difference.
-Even if you discover that you have gum disease, our dentists, Dr. Andrew J. Weber, Dr. Kent Hamilton, and Dr. John Kum, in our offices in San Antonio, TX, can offer solutions to manage your condition.
+Even if you discover that you have gum disease, our dentist, Dr. Andrew J. Weber, in our offices in San Antonio, TX, can offer solutions to manage your condition.
 Just call our team today at (210) 598-8933, to schedule your next check-in.